Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Security Model for Verifiable Segment Receipt (VSR) Protocol

 $\textsf{PG}$ and $p(I)$ are so defined based on $I$ for the sake of generality such that both normal TCP (with cumulative acknowledgements \cite{rfc793}) and TCP-SACK (selective acknowledgement option \cite{rfc2018}) are covered.
 For TCP with cumulative acknowledgements \cite{rfc793}, each $I$ is of the form $\{1, 2, ..., r \}$ where $r$ is the index of the last in-sequence segment received correctly.
+In actual implementations, only $r$, rather than the whole set $I$, needs to be returned to the sender for TCP with cumulative acknowledgements.